4k video / 3 screen installation / 23,42 min (loop) / sound

 Proofreading for subtitles: Liz Allen

 I had never seen a sky so blue is a work that departs from the memories of the artist’s mum’s volunteer trip from Sweden to a kibbutz in Israel in 1972.
 The work oscillates between the artist’s mum’s narration about her life as a 17’n young woman in Sweden, her ideas and desires of exploring the socialist utopia at the kibbutz and her experience from the trip and time as a volunteer.
 Along this, a conversation takes place between the artist and her mum about the Swedish, global political, social and religious environments that enabled volunteer trips to kibbutz.
 The stories and the conversation establish a tension between the mum’s empirical knowledge and memories, and the historical and studied knowledge of the artist.
 The tension builds up and breaks down the

 The work is shot in the house and the garden where the artist’s mum moved to with her family in 1972.
-The imagery from this site works as an architectural reference to a 1970’s Sweden but also talks about the idea of the nuclear family, togetherness and the garden becomes a placeholder for a longing and a dream of constructing an alternative living outside the normative format of the family.
+The imagery from the house works as an architectural reference to a 1970’s Sweden.
+It talks about the ideas of the nuclear family and togetherness.
+The garden then becomes a placeholder for longing and a dream of constructing an alternative living outside the format of the family.

 Made possible by the generous support of the Mondriaan Fond.